-In 2016, Dane County set aside \$60,000 in HOME funds to support a tenant-based rental assistance program.
-The County also intends to create an open-ended RFP for affordable rental housing units in order for applicants to submit proposals on a rolling-basis.
+In 2016, Dane County set aside \$60,000 in HOME funds to support a new tenant-based rental assistance program.
+A contract for this project was awarded at the end of 2016 with accomplishments expected to begin in 2017.
+The County also intends to create an open-ended RFP for affordable rental housing units while resources are available to allow applicants to submit proposals on a rolling-basis.

-The County held two workshop sessions in March, prior to the release of the CDBG and HOME RFP's, to provide information to residents on how to qualify for funding and to encourage participation from new participants.
+The County held two workshop sessions in March, prior to the release of the CDBG and HOME RFPs, to provide information to residents on how to qualify for funding and to encourage participation from new participants.